“I decided that I’d had enough – I was tired of watching helplessly as loved ones hit a crisis state and then died from addiction.”

 Below is an example that highlights this type of intervention.

-On the left, is the amount of time the individual takes off the ring during the day.
+On the left, is the amount of time the individual takes off the Oura Ring during the day.
 At first, the participant is wearing the ring consistently.
 After a few days of being at home, however, there’s a clear change in behavior where the ring is removed entirely or for long stretches of the day.
 This behavior change is also echoed in erratic patterns for other stats, such as bedtime on the right which shoots up to 5AM.

 The coaches are then able to work with the participants to identify what they need most.
 Carla comments, “Changes in both physical and behavioral biometrics create invaluable opportunities for health professionals to check in and keep clients on track.
 Taking the ring off can offer a priceless chance to deliver just-in-time interventions that could prevent a lapse event or the transition to full-blown behavioral relapse, where targeting shame associated with ring removal has prompted return to healthier baseline metrics.”